Ohio DODD Claims Denials Are Here—What Providers Need to Know

 - Hours of manual data entry

-Providers have to manually re-enter every visit with an incorrect Medicaid ID just to get reimbursed — a process that’s both burdensome and error-prone.
+Providers have to manually re-enter every denied visit with the correct Medicaid ID just to get reimbursed - a process that’s both burdensome and error-prone.

 The Cost of Waiting